Why GitOps?

 backend if your source Git repositories are too large (we’re working on a guide for that now).

-The declarative storage backends currently mandate that the UI is read-only.
-We’ve thoughts on how this could change in the future, but for now, this is a limitation.
 You always have your editor, Git and the SCMs (GitHub, Gitlab etc) for state management in the meantime.

 Each of these backends work by polling their sources (git, oci, local directory or object store) and the interval can be configured.
-Checkout the Configuration: Storage: Declarative for details on adjusting these intervals.